ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-The GoVPPMux API allows other plugins to create their own API channels to communicate with VPP using GoVPP core.
-The channel can be either buffered or unbuffered and is used to pass requests and replies between VPP and our plugin.
+The GoVPPMux API lets other plugins create their own API channels to communicate with VPP using the GoVPP core.
+The channel can be buffered or unbuffered.
+The channel passes requests and replies between VPP and your plugin.

-Let's create one in the `Init`.
-At first, we need a variable of `Channel` type to have the VPP channel available for all hello world methods:
+Create a channel in the `Init()`.
+Add a variable of `Channel` type to have the VPP channel available for all HelloWorld methods:
 ```go
 type HelloWorld struct {
 	vppChan api.Channel